WHAT IS THE CANADIAN MORTGAGE AND HOUSING CORPORATION (CMHC)?

 First Time Mortgages: Expectations Vs. Reality

-General Alan J. Nicholas 11 Dec
+General 11 Dec

 First-time homebuyers are one of our favourite clients!
 It’s great to work alongside them and teach them the in’s and out’s about real estate, owning a home, and helping them cross “homeownership” off their bucket list.
 One thing that we find though, their expectations are often not aligned with reality.
 We are always honest with our clients about the reality of the situation, but we thought it would be helpful to clear up a few of those “expectations”.